Online credit card account set-up makes bill payment easy.

 2. To pay your credit card bill online, you need to register your account.

-3. You can set up recurring payments on your online account so you don't miss a due date.
+3. You can set up recurring payments through your online account so you don't miss a due date.

 Online credit card bill payment is one of the easiest and most convenient ways to help manage your credit.
-But it is helpful to know how exactly to go about it and what you would need to set up your account.
+It’s helpful to know how to go about (and what you need) to set up your account.
+Once you’re connected to your account, you’ll also have the benefit of 24/7 account access, and you can set up automatic payments and mobile alerts.

 Different ways of making credit card payments online

-There are different ways that you can pay your credit card bill online:
+There are two different ways you can pay your credit card bill online.
+The method you choose will depend on what’s most convenient for you.

 What are the benefits of online credit card payments?